-- 4. On the first day of training, you must have: - a timer that counts both up & down (many cell phones have this feature) - one black permanent marker (e.g., Sharpie, Accent) - one (1) different color permanent marker - 1 package of 3x5 white unlined index cards - 1 pair of scissors
+3. Each participant must bring a timer that counts both up & down (many cell phones have this feature), one black permanent marker and one package of 3x5 white unlined index cards.

 All required materials must be complete and ready to use on the first day of training and every day thereafter.